Karthikputchala/Karthikputchala/README.md

 Being an enthusiastic in AI, I create projects based on the random ideas I get while learning about ML or DL.

-I haven't written any blog posts yet but here are few of my projects.
+Here are few of my projects.

 ## Projects